iamclassycain/reddit-bots/README.md

 ```

 #### GRADE: 20/20
 I successfully completed tasks 0-5, generated 100 valid comments, and produced the the github repository.
-For extra credit, I pulled 20 submissions from an external subredit and posted them into the csc040temp sub reddit.
+For extra credit, I pulled 20 submissions from an external subredit and posted them into the csc040temp subreddit.
 I also included code to make my bot upvote comments and submissions that mentioned my favorite candidates.